curl/curl/docs/libcurl/opts/CURLOPT_UPLOAD.md

 # DESCRIPTION

 The long parameter *upload* set to 1 tells the library to prepare for and perform an upload.
 The CURLOPT_READDATA(3) and CURLOPT_INFILESIZE(3) or CURLOPT_INFILESIZE_LARGE(3) options are also interesting for uploads.
 If the protocol is HTTP, uploading means using the PUT request unless you tell libcurl otherwise.

 Using PUT with HTTP 1.1 implies the use of a "Expect: 100-continue" header.
 You can disable this header with CURLOPT_HTTPHEADER(3) as usual.

 If you use PUT to an HTTP 1.1 server, you can upload data without knowing the size before starting the transfer.
 The library enables this by adding a header "Transfer-Encoding: chunked".
 With HTTP 1.0 or if you prefer not to use chunked transfer, you must specify the size of the data with CURLOPT_INFILESIZE(3) or CURLOPT_INFILESIZE_LARGE(3).

 # DEFAULT

-0, default is download
+0

+# %PROTOCOLS%

 # EXAMPLE